Why your medical practice AR days are too high and how to fix the bookkeeping root cause

 One AR account for both patients and insurers

 Insurance AR requires denial follow-up and payer escalation.
 Patient AR requires statements, calls, and, in many cases, payment plans.
 A single combined account produces an average that tells you nothing actionable about either.
-You cannot prioritize what you cannot separate.
+You cannot focus where you cannot separate.
 Splitting them correctly is the first step toward an AR aging report that actually tells you where follow-up effort belongs.

 The billing-to-accounting reconciliation that never happens